redhat-developer/vscode-openshift-tools/README.md

 ## Overview

 A Visual Studio Code extension for interacting with Red Hat OpenShift using a local instance of OpenShift clusters providing a streamlined developer experience.
 This extension is currently in Preview Mode and supports only Java and Node.js components.
-We will be supporting other languages in the future releases.
+We will be supporting other languages in the future releases. something something

 We currently only support local OpenShift cluster using [minishift](https://github.com/minishift/minishift/releases) / [CDK](https://developers.redhat.com/products/cdk/download/).